 - 2 Cloves of Garlic

 - Trim the fat of the pork ribs and bones.
 Wash and place in a pressure cooker.
-I used 6 ½ liters, Indian pressure cooker.
+I used a 6 ½ liter, Indian pressure cooker.

 - Cut carrots, parsnips, celery to 2-3” pieces.
-Though I cut to smaller pieces, I felt I should have left them as it is or cut each into two pieces.
+Though I cut them into smaller pieces, I felt I should have left them as it is or cut each into two pieces.

 - Remove half the seeds from the cherry peppers and dice it.